 - Encourage good tooth brushing at least twice a day with fluoride-containing toothpaste, starting when your child gets his first tooth.
 Before that point, wipe out your baby’s gums with a wet gauze or wash cloth.

 - Schedule regular dental visits for your child starting around or soon after his first birthday.
 Going to the dentist is a vital part of preventing rotting teeth.
-Find a reputable dentist like Dentist Fort Lauderdale and make sure your child visits as often as needed.

 - Ask your pediatrician or dentist if supplemental fluoride may be helpful.